cisco-open/ResponsibleAI/README.rst

 ::

-   We have added a few demo projects to showcase some of the capabilities of RAI. to run any of the demos please use 'python demo_filename'.
+   We have added a few demo projects to showcase some of the capabilities of OpenRAI. to run any of the demos please use 'python demo_filename'.
 For instance : python ./demos/adult_demo_grid_search.py

    below is a short description of the provided demos:

    File: adult_demo_grid_search.py
-   Description: This demo uses the Adults dataset (https://archive.ics.uci.edu/ml/datasets/adult) to show how RAI can be used in model selection
+   Description: This demo uses the Adults dataset (https://archive.ics.uci.edu/ml/datasets/adult) to show how OpenRAI can be used in model selection

    File: image_class_analysis.py
-   Description: this demo uses Cifar10 dataset and shows how RAI can be used to evaluate image classification tasks
+   Description: this demo uses Cifar10 dataset and shows how openRAI can be used to evaluate image classification tasks

    File: image_class_training.py
-   Description: this demo uses Cifar10 dataset and shows how RAI can be used monitor image processing tasks during training
+   Description: this demo uses Cifar10 dataset and shows how openRAI can be used monitor image processing tasks during training

    File: tabular_class_console.py
-   Description: this demo shows how RAI can be used without the dashboard to calculate and report on the metrics for a machine learning task
+   Description: this demo shows how openRAI can be used without the dashboard to calculate and report on the metrics for a machine learning task

    File: text.py
    File: text_output.py
-   Description: these demos show how RAI and its dashboard can be used for evaluating the natural language modeling tasks
+   Description: these demos show how openRAI and its dashboard can be used for evaluating the natural language modeling tasks